 With nearly 300 square miles of terrain, Wadi Rum is big enough to spend multiple weeks exploring.
 Most travelers only opt for a day or two, so strategically prioritizing your activities is crucial.

 For travelers planning a day trip from Aqaba or Wadi Musa, a guided Jeep tour of the area is the best option for maximizing your time.
-Depart from Rum Village and head to Lawrence Spring for a short, rewarding hike with sweeping desert views.
+Depart from Rum Village and head to Lawrence Spring for a short, rewarding scramble with sweeping desert views.
 From there, make stops at Khazali Canyon and Anfishiyyeh to marvel at ancient inscriptions on the impressive rock walls.
 After an authentic Bedouin lunch in the shade, take a scenic drive to Um Fruth rock bridge before continuing to the lush Abu Khashaba canyon.
-Learn some local lore with a stop at Lawrence House, and make sure to visit at least one of the area's massive sand dunes before taking in the sunset at Um Sabatah before heading back.
+Learn some local lore with a stop at Lawrence House, and make sure to visit at least one of the area's massive sand dunes before taking in the sunset at Um Sabatah and heading back.

 Staying overnight in Wadi Rum for at least one evening is highly recommended.
 Sleeping under the desert stars is unforgettable, and you'll be treated to an immersive Bedouin experience.
 Tour providers typically have associated overnight camps that range from rustic to luxurious - we've included a list of some favorites in this article.
-Most offer a delicious spread of Bedouin dishes for dinner, accompanied by storytelling and live music performed on traditional instruments.
-Perhaps the best part is the brilliant night sky - second only to the cup of tea you'll enjoy while watching the next morning's sunrise.
+Most offer delicious Bedouin dishes for dinner, accompanied by storytelling and live music performed on traditional instruments.
+Perhaps the best part is the brilliant night sky - second only to the cup of hot tea you'll enjoy the next morning.

 Adding another day (or two!) allows time to see more of the area's best-loved attractions.
-Spend a morning climbing to the top of Jabal Burdah, the tallest rock bridge in Wadi Rum, where you'll be rewarded with breathtaking views.
-From there, take a scenic stroll to your second arch of the day at Um Fruth.
-Another option for travelers with extra time is a walk through Wadi Nuqra, a picturesque canyon, eventually hopping in a Jeep for a ride to the Bedouin dams and to admire Cow Rock - a very aptly named natural formation.
+Spend a morning climbing to the top of Burdah Rock Bridge, the tallest natural arch in Wadi Rum, where you'll be rewarded with breathtaking views.
+After lunch, take a scenic stroll to your second arch of the day at Um Fruth.
+Another option for travelers with extra time is a walk through Wadi Nuqra, a picturesque canyon, eventually hopping in a Jeep for a ride to the Bedouin dams and to admire Cow Rock - an aptly named natural formation.

 Touring Wadi Rum with a Guide

-Booking an organized tour in advance is your best bet to ensure ease and reliability - we recommend sticking with one provider for your entire trip through Jordan for the most personalized, seamless experience.
-A number of excellent companies exist with comprehensive tour, lodging, and activities packages; reserving ahead of time ensures hassle-free travel and fair pricing.
+Booking an organized tour is your best bet to ensure ease and reliability - we recommend using local expertise to plan a comprehensive trip through Jordan for the most personalized, seamless experience.
+A number of excellent providers exist with tour, lodging, and activities packages; custom-crafting an itinerary ahead of time ensures hassle-free travel and fair pricing.

 It's also possible to book tours once you arrive at the visitor center.
 Jeep tours are the most efficient way to see it all, and range from two hours to multiple days of sightseeing.
-Bedouin cooperatives have vehicles and guides available for hire each day, and the price of a half-day tour typically runs between $75-100 USD.
+Bedouin cooperatives have vehicles and guides available for hire each day, and the price of a four-hour tour sets you back about $95 USD.
 It's important to clarify what your tour will include before you go - if you're interested in making any extra stops, it will likely cost an extra fee that can be negotiated with your guide.